 Record the information found on the unit data label on this page.
+For the location of the unit data label, see owner's manual.
 The unit has a label plate affixed to the inside partition, to the left of the control panel console.